 How to Experience Monaco Like a Billionaire

-Not coincidentally, Monte Carlo also happens to be one of the best places in the world for people watching: you can sip champagne on any number of terraces while admiring the Cartier and Van Cleef diamond-dripping residents stepping out from their shiny Lamborghinis, Bentleys and Rolls-Royces.
+Not coincidentally, Monte Carlo also happens to be one of the best places in the world for people watching.
+You can sip champagne on any number of terraces while admiring the Cartier and Van Cleef diamond-dripping residents stepping out from their shiny custom-painted Lamborghinis, Bentleys and Rolls-Royces.

 Below, find out where you can go to feel like a billionaire in Monaco, and how the uber-wealthy live: